main-casi/template-angular-ts-node/README.md

-# Angular Template with ESLint and Prettier
+# Angular Template with ESLint, Jest and Prettier

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.3.
+And upgraded to angular 11 and then to 12 also using Angular CLI `ng upgrade`.
+I also changed the unit testing tool from jasmine/karma to jest.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve` or maybe `yarn start` for a dev server.
+Then navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding